 Mathematics prepares students for the demands of a modern global society where sophisticated, quantitative skills are required to solve challenging programs in science, engineering, business, education and government.
 Mathematicians are essential to the fields of computer science, engineering, bioinformatics, data mining, computer animation, economics, epidemiology, ecology and climatology.

 The Department of Mathematics offers a bachelor of science, bachelor of arts, master of science and doctor of philosophy in mathematics and applied mathematics.
 Many math students also double major in another discipline.
-The B.A. option exposes students to the basic knowledge of mathematics while providing an appreciation for liberal arts.
+The B.A. option exposes students to the basic knowledge of mathematics.
 The degree is ideal for students interested in selecting a minor field in the arts or humanities.

 A B.S. degree in mathematics prepares students to use advanced mathematics in the development of mathematical principles, data analysis and problem solving.
 Mathematicians work closely with engineers and scientists in government, private corporations and research companies.